-We have often been asked, by both such patients and by healthcare professionals, how Atlas CareMaps can be modified so that they can be drawn by patients (rather than by their family caregivers).
+We have often been asked, by both individuals (people, patients and/or care recipients) and by healthcare professionals, how Atlas CareMaps can be modified so that they can be drawn by such individuals (rather than by “caregivers”).

-The simple answer is that no modification is necessary, the CareMap works fine as it is.
+The simple answer is that no modification is necessary, the Atlas CareMap works fine as it is.

-It was designed from the start to work for caregivers and patients.
-This stems from our research findings (and simple observation) that many, if not most, people are simultaneously caring for themselves (doing “self-care”), involved in the care of relatives and friends (being “caregivers”), and being cared for by relatives, friends and professionals (being “care recipients” or “patients”).
-Therefore it is unhelpful to give these people only a single label (e.g. “patient”).
+It was designed from the start to work for everyone.
+This stems from our research findings (and simple observation) that all people (with rare exceptions) are simultaneously caring for themselves (doing “self-care”), involved in the care of relatives and friends (being “caregivers”), and being cared for by relatives, friends and professionals (being “care recipients” or “patients”).
+Therefore it is unhelpful to give people only a single label (e.g. “patient”).
 It is better to acknowledge the variety of actions, of activities of care — of self-care, caregiving, and care receiving — that each person does.
-The CareMap is fundamentally designed to focus on such activities amongst people, and so it works for everyone.
+The Atlas CareMap is fundamentally designed to focus on such activities amongst people, and so it works for everyone.
 With the end result being a multi-directional network of people and services.

-However, for those who think of themselves as patients, it may help to consider the three core questions, asked during the drawing a CareMap, in a different order.
+However, for those who don’t think of themselves as “caregivers”, it may help to consider the three core questions, asked during the drawing of an Atlas CareMap, in a different order.

 The three questions are: